 Moen goes a step further by making many of its faucets from a zinc alloy rather than the usual brass.

 Moen does not, however, identify which faucets are still brass and which are zinc.
-Our research, however, discovered faucets in nearly 40 collections in which the primary material in at least some faucets is zinc.
+Our research, however, discovered faucets in nearly 40 collections in which the primary material in at least some faucets is a zinc alloy.
 These collections are:

 Adler